 For automation to work successfully your business systems need to be operating effectively.
 For example, if your ERP system is misaligned with your operation, the data it collects will be inaccurate.
 If you then automate a process based upon inaccurate data, you will begin to face potentially complex problems.
 We all know too well the impact of poorly implemented systems that have cost organisations huge chunks of investment and delivered little to no value, so it is vital that at this current time when businesses are facing into the unknown with Brexit, they don’t attempt to skip this vital area when trying to reap the benefits of automation without ensuring there is a robust system platform to build upon.

 This is the case when considering making the investment in automation.
-Although it has the real potential to reduce the typically high cost of labour that the food and drink industry faces as well as reduce production times and increase flexibility, these benefits will So, you can see why businesses are lured into investing into automation as they can see a defined ROI.
+Although it has the real potential to reduce the typically high cost of labour that the food and drink industry faces as well as reduce production times and increase flexibility.
+So, you can see why businesses are lured into investing into automation as they can see a defined ROI.

 Automation technology does have the potential to play a huge role in helping food and drink manufacturers continue to grow and thrive in a world of unknown economic and political unrest.
 But in order for that to happen, take the time to make sure your business systems are delivering trustworthy, accurate data first.
 Once you have data you can rely on, you can identify the right processes for automation, and locate the areas that require the most urgent attention to support a longer-term investment in automation.